domicha2/tunesync/Documentation.md

 'previous': None,
 'results': [{'id': 2, 'username': 'goku'}]}

-count is number of files. enxt is url for the next page. results is the array of results of rthe page they requested
+count is the number of results. next and previous is the URL for the previous/next page. results are the array of results of the page they requested

 4.

 - Method: `GET`
-- Url: `/users/?page=1&username__icontains=o/`
+- Url: `/users/?page=1&username__icontains=o`

-above is an example query you can make with the users end point and below is the response.
+above is an example query you can make with the users endpoint and below is the response.
 The query params can get very complicated.
-They look very similar to sql queries and can be changed with "&".
-Alot of our endpoints will follow this same syntax.
+They look very similar to SQL queries and can be changed with "&".
+A lot of our endpoints will follow this same syntax.
 If you put invalid query params it will return the entire set (paginated).

 The basic syntax is "field\_\_operator=value" below are some more examples.
 The equal operator is never explicit.
 If you want to use the exact field this is the syntax: "field=value"